By Katina Caraganis

 In a statement released by the Department of Justice, Lustyik allegedly used his position as an FBI agent to "stave off the criminal investigation of a business partner with whom he was pursuing lucrative security and energy contracts."

-According to the indictment, Lustyik was an FBI special agent until September of this year, and he was assigned to counterintelligence in New
+According to the indictment, Lustyik was an FBI special agent until September of this year, and he was assigned to counterintelligence in New York.
+The three defendants also allegedly had a business relationship from at least June 2011, according to the indictment.

 Through the business relationship, the three allegedly would pursue contracts for security services and electric power and energy development overseas in the Middle East and Africa.